pdqnguyen/pdqnguyen.github.io/_posts/2022-03-24-lyrics-part-4.md

 At this point it's hard to see if this has been effective at all.
 Thankfully we can use [Gephi](https://gephi.org/) to better visualize the clustered data, complete with the edges and color-coding.
-All of the cluster labels node connections generated in this notebook are exported for processing in Gephi, resulting in the final network graphs.
+<span class="strong-text">All of the cluster labels and node connections generated in this notebook
+are exported for processing in Gephi, resulting in the final network graphs.</span>

 #### Choosing 'k' for K-means

 Deciding on $$k$$, the number of clusters, is up to us and can depend on the task at hand.
 Here I combine two possible ways of choosing $$k$$:
-* Compute the sum of squared errors (SSE), which is simply the Euclidean distance between each point and its corresponding cluster center.
+* Compute the sum of squared errors ($$SSE$$), which is simply the Euclidean distance between each point and its corresponding cluster center.
   You can't simply look for a minimum here, since the higher $$k$$ is, the lower WSS becomes.
   However, you can look for an "elbow" in the curve, beyond which further improvement is small.